ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 In the code above, we set the client side if the space bar was triggered or the east side button on the right side is triggered.
 The `gamepad.buttons[&Button::East]` indicates the east button on the right side.
 You can find more button information in the engine implementation.

 ### Player Fire Server System
 For bullets, we need to implement two functions on the `ServerState`: a function for generating the bullets and a function for moving the bullets.
-Therefore, we have two system to attach the engine.
+Therefore, we have two systems to attach the engine.

 ```rust
 impl UserState for ServerState{